azrafe7/IntersectRect/README.md

 }
 ```

-Here's a fairly generic code for future reference (doesn't even use `top` or `bottom` properties) to
+Here's a fairly generic code for future reference (doesn't even use `right` and `bottom` properties) to
 calc the overlapping region and optionally account for negative rect dimensions:

 ```as3